IObundle/iob-soc-sut/README.md

 - Tester's IOBNATIVEBRIDGEIF is connected to SUT's REGFILEIF.
 These are the IOb-native interfaces of both systems.
 - Instance 0 of Tester's ETHERNET is connected to the PC's console.
 Currently, this interface is not used.
 - Instance 1 of Tester's ETHERNET is connected to the SUT's ETHERNET.
 Currently, these interfaces are not used.
+- Tester's GPIO is connected to SUT's GPIO.

 The Tester's firmware, stored in `software/firmware/iob_soc_tester_firmware.c`, also has two modes of operation:
 - Without external memory (USE\_EXTMEM=0)